Herpangina in Children

 Taking acetaminophen for any fever

-Eating a bland diet, such as cold milk and ice cream.
+Eating a healthy diet of light, liquid, or semiliquid foods with enough calories.
 Your child should stay away from acidic and spicy foods.

 Most children with the illness feel better in about a week.
 It's important that your child drinks enough fluids to prevent getting dehydrated.